squid-cache/squid-cache.github.io/docs/DeveloperResources/RequestUseCases.md

 - Requests on a client side connection are owned by the connection.
 - The data source from the store or upstream to satisfy a connection is owned by the request.
-- Upstream requests are owned by the requester - the client request when the request is not being diverted to the store, and the store when it is being copied to cache.
+- Upstream requests are owned by the requestor - the client request when the request is not being diverted to the store, and the store when it is being copied to cache.
 - The server-side connection is owned by the OS - it must remain a